corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 title: Writing contracts
 ---

 # Writing contracts

 This tutorial will take you through writing a contract, using a simple commercial paper contract as an example.

+## Introduction

 Smart contracts in Corda have three key elements:

 * Executable code (validation logic)
 * State objects